 Managing Workforce in a Flexible Working Environment

 Flexibility brings a variation in the operational status quo.
-Different working arrangements for different employees, designed as per their convenience, require an extra and more intricate and elaborate planning to ensure that all tasks and processes are completed in a timely fashion.
+Different working arrangements for different employees, designed as per their convenience, require extra and more intricate and elaborate planning to ensure that all tasks and processes are completed in a timely fashion.

 It may also alters the regular shift mechanism and turns out to be a critical task at the manager’s end to ensure that each shift and each operational area has sufficient workforce for the smooth and hassle-free execution of tasks.

 A manual handling of all these additional responsibilities in tandem practically exceeds the human multi-tasking capability.
 Hence, automated software programs, like Time and Attendance System, is always the best bet for organizations to manage the workplace without making a mess of their regular working operations.